jmarceno/Lunarium/planning/ballista_job_plan.md

 #### For Artificer (Dungeon Trap-Throwing)
 1. **dungeon.lua**:
-   - Add trap selection UI/controls during exploration (similar to existing item/skill UI)
+   - Add trap selection UI/controls during exploration (similar to existing item/skill UI) specifically for Artificer.
-   - Implement trap throwing mechanics (using raycaster for targeting)
+   - Implement trap throwing mechanics (using raycaster for targeting, `trapSystem.lua` for success/effect definition).
-   - Store pre-combat effects for enemies hit by traps
+   - Store pre-combat effects for enemies hit by traps.
-   - Add check for Artificer presence in party
+   - Add check for Artificer presence in party to enable this functionality.

 2. **raycaster.lua**:
    - Extend entity targeting to support aiming at enemies